 Over the years, one of the biggest challenges of crypto exchange has been the lack of regulatory clarity.
 Unclear regulations have been particularly problematic for cryptocurrency exchanges outside the leading global financial centers.
 Exchanges and FIs in under-regulated jurisdictions have had problems directly with regulators and indirectly through the loss of financial partners.
-The FATF guidelines for virtual assets force local regulators to take a stance.
-Regulators are required to either create a roadmap for a regulatory framework for VASPs or, unfortunately, outright ban it.
-While the second option is troublesome, well-thought-out legal frameworks from the US, Switzerland, South Africa, Singapore, and other countries provide an excellent example to more risk-averse regulators.
+The FATF guidelines for VAs force local regulators to take a stance.
+Regulators are required to either create a roadmap for a regulatory framework for VASPs or, unfortunately, outright ban crypto transactions.
+While the second option is troublesome, well-thought-out legal frameworks from the United States, Switzerland, South Africa, Singapore, and other countries provide an excellent example to more risk-averse regulators.

-The inability to prove a good source of client funds has been a cited primary reason that traditional banks would not open bank accounts for crypto businesses.
+The inability to prove a good source of client funds has been cited as the primary reason traditional banks will not open bank accounts for crypto businesses.
 It was simply too risky for them to touch customers touching crypto.
 The Travel Rule explicitly solves this problem by using the same rules banks must obey.
 The most successful crypto businesses have invested copious amounts of time convincing their banking connections that they have outstanding quality KYC and AML policies.
 Solving the Travel Rule for VASPs and performing strong counterparty VASP due diligence will help further reduce this risk.
 Furthermore, reducing counterparty risk is another excellent reason to implement the Travel Rule before local regulators require it.